Star Trek: Discovery: Star Trek: Short Treks

 Kurtzman announced in July 2018 that a companion series of shorts would be released between the seasons of Discovery to "deliver closed-ended stories while revealing clues about what's to come in future Star Trek: Discovery episodes.
 They'll also introduce audiences to new characters who may inhabit the larger world of Star Trek."

 Star Trek: Strange New Worlds

 After Mount left Discovery following the second-season finale, fans began calling for him to reprise his role of Christopher Pike in a spin-off set on the USS Enterprise, alongside Rebecca Romijn as Number One and Ethan Peck as Spock.
 Kurtzman confirmed that development on such a series had begun in January 2020, and Paramount+ ordered the spin-off, titled Star Trek: Strange New Worlds, in May 2020.

 Star Trek: Section 31

-By November 2018, Michelle Yeoh was in talks with CBS to star in a spin-off series as her character Philippa Georgiou, with the series expected to follow her adventures as a member of the secretive organization Section 31.
-Discovery writers Bo Yeon Kim and Erika Lippoldt were set as writers and showrunners of the new series in January 2019.
-Kurtzman said filming on the spin-off would begin once filming on the third season of Discovery was completed, but production on the spin-off was delayed by the COVID-19 pandemic.
-Georgiou is written out of Discovery in the third season to set-up the spin-off.
-In February 2021, Kurtzman said there was still conversations taking place about making the series, but it was unlikely to be added to Paramount+'s Star Trek Universe slate until one of the existing five series came to an end.
-In February 2022, Kurtzman said the spin-off was still in development and his team were planning Star Trek series that would be released two or three years later.
-The series was expected to get a pickup from Paramount+ soon after.
+By November 2018, Michelle Yeoh was in talks with CBS to star in a spin-off series as her character Philippa Georgiou which would feature the secretive organization Section 31.
+In April 2023, Paramount+ announced that the project was moving forward as a streaming "event film", written by Craig Sweeny and directed by Olatunde Osunsanmi, in which Yeoh would reprise her role.